By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

 Household wealth emerged as another critical factor, with children from the poorest families experiencing disproportionately higher infection rates.
-This pattern held true even after accounting for differences in healthcare access and prevention program coverage, suggesting deeper structural inequalities in malaria protection.
+This pattern held true even after accounting for differences in healthcare access and prevention program coverage.

 Bed Net Distribution Shows Mixed Results